DunkFig/code_toolkit_fall2022/07_CLASS08.md

 Lets see how this looks in action, obviously we're going to be learning more about html, css, and javascript over the weeks to come, but I want you to play around with this example and see if you get some cool results.

 ## Navigate to this [Repo](https://github.com/DunkFig/DemoSite01)
+- Download the code by clicking on the green button and downloading a zip
+- Open this up in visual studios code
+- Play around with this and have some fun.

+You can see what this site looks like **[here](